SnowflakePowered/librashader/README.md

 ✔ = Render API is supported &mdash; 🚧 =  Support is in progress &mdash; ❌ Render API is not supported
 ## Usage

 librashader provides both a Rust API under the `librashader` crate, and a C API.
-Both APIs are first-class, fully supported.
+Both APIs are first-class and fully supported.
+The C API is geared more towards integration with existing projects.
+The Rust `librashader` crate exposes more of the internals if you wish to use parts of librashader piecemeal.

 The librashader C API is best used by linking statically with `librashader_ld`, which implements a loader that dynamically loads the librashader (`librashader.so` or `librashader.dll`) implementation in the search path.
 You may also link against `librashader_capi` directly at compile time with [`librashader.h`](https://github.com/SnowflakePowered/librashader/blob/master/include/librashader.h).

-The C API currently does not expose the [shader reflection API](https://docs.rs/librashader/latest/librashader/reflect/index.html).
-Work is in progress to expose this to C. In the meanwhile, if you wish to implement a custom runtime for librashader, it will have to be done in Rust.

 ### Building